rosmed/rosmed.github.io/ismr2026/catheter_model.md

 ### Step 9: Control the Catheter

-Click on the teleop terminal to give it keyboard focus, then use the keys shown to move and bend the catheter.
+Click on the teleop terminal to give it keyboard focus, then use the keys shown to move the catheter base (at the bottom).
 Both Gazebo and RViz will update in real time as you press keys.
+As the catheter base moves quickly, the catheter bends slightly on both Gazebo and RViz.

 ![Gazebo and RViz showing catheter bending in response to teleop input](images/catheter_16_teleop_press_key.png)